JS-7240/MIPN_Sleeman/README.md

 # MIPN_Sleeman
 This GitHub repository contains the completed exercises for the "Medical Image Processing for Guidance and Navigation" seminar.
+It is structured as follows:
+- DICOM
+- Git
+- Python
+	- Python_Exercise_1.ipynb: Python Basics 1
+	- Python_Exercise_2.ipynb: Python Basics 2
+	- Processing_to_complete.ipynb: Preprocessing Lecture